-My premiere destination on our journey along the Irish Loop was the lighthouse at Ferryland.
-(Surprise, surprise) Imagine the squeals and crazy jumping up and down when we stopped to take a picture of the Ferryland sign and I gazed over to the bay to spy right there, front and centre, an ICEBERG!!!
+My premiere destination on our journey along Newfoundland’s Irish Loop was the lighthouse at Ferryland.
+(Surprise, surprise) Imagine the squeals and crazy jumping up and down when we stopped to take a picture of the Ferryland sign and I gazed over at the bay to spy right there, front and centre, an ICEBERG!!!
 A massive behemoth compared to the one we saw at Middle Cove.
 Not as pretty, but totally impressive.

 Like magic, the haze lightened enough for us to snap some photos.